2020 North Indian Ocean cyclone season: Very Severe Cyclonic Storm Nivar

 On November 22, an area of low pressure was formed in the Bay of Bengal, off the coast of Tamil Nadu.
 On the same day, the JTWC issued a Tropical Cyclone Formation Alert on the disturbance.
 It intensified into a depression on the early hours of November 23, as the JTWC also cited that the disturbance intensified into a tropical storm, designating it as Tropical Cyclone 04B.
 Early on November 24, it intensified into a cyclonic storm and it was named Nivar.
+(Note: The name Nivar (Persian: نیوار, [niːˈvæːɾ]) was contributed by Iran and means "air, atmosphere" in Persian.)
 It gradually intensified into a Very Severe Cyclonic Storm, reaching its peak intensity.
 Due to the wind shear, it weakened to a Severe cyclonic storm, shortly before making landfall between Karaikal and Mamallapuram around Puducherry(also known as Pondicherry), Wednesday evening.
 It reemerged on the Bay of Bengal as a strong deep depression before making its last landfall at Andhra Pradesh before weakening to a well marked low pressure on the morning of November 27.
-The name Nivar was contributed by Iran which means light.

 The IMD issued cyclone warnings early on November 24 on Tamil Nadu, Pondicherry and the country of Sri Lanka as the cyclonic storm accelerates and intensifies.

 Cyclonic Storm Burevi

 On November 28, a low-pressure area formed off the coast of Aceh.
 It gradually intensified into a depression on November 30.
 The JTWC then issued a Tropical Cyclone Formation Alert on the system, that same day.
 At 03:00 UTC on December 1, the depression was upgraded into a deep depression.
-At 15:00 UTC, both the IMD and JTWC upgraded it to a cyclonic storm and tropical storm respectively and it was named Burevi, the fifth named storm of the season.
-The name was initially suggested by the Maldives.
+At 15:00 UTC, both the IMD and JTWC upgraded it to a cyclonic storm and tropical storm respectively and it was named Burevi.
+(Note: The name Burevi (Dhivehi: ބުރެވި; [buɾeʋi]) was contributed by the Maldives and means refers to the black mangrove (Lumnitzera racemosa) in Dhivehi.)
 At this time, microwave imagery showed well-defined convective banding wrapping tightly around the low-level circulation (LLCC).
 At 15:00 UTC on December 2, Burevi reached its peak intensity with 1-minute sustained winds of around 85 km/h and a barometric pressure of 996 mbar.
 Shortly afterwards, Burevi made landfall along the east coast of Sri Lanka according to the Sri Lanka's Department of Meteorology.

 After weakening over Sri Lanka, Burevi exited into the Gulf of Mannar, early on December 3.
 However, Burevi slowed down quickly as it became stuck in a col between two subtropical ridges on December 4; thus it stalled just west of Sri Lanka while it weakened back down to the equivalent of a tropical depression due to increasing vertical wind shear.
 At 06:00 UTC on December 5, Burevi degenerated into an area of low pressure according to the IMD.